Krister Gråhn

 “The role of art in society is bigger than one may realise.
 There is art hidden almost everywhere around us.
 Art is a medium for propaganda and marketing, an educational tool, an indicator of well-being, and a recreational pursuit.
 New inventions and platforms are often adopted by the artistic community very quickly.
 When someone comes up with a new way of communication or of conveying a message, it will soon be used in art, as well.”

 Gråhn considers curating a continuous process rather than one that has a beginning and an end.
 He works with various curating projects simultaneously.
-He is the exhibition architect for the KORU8 – International Contemporary Jewellery Triennial, which will be on display at the Finnish Forest Museum Lusto until 1 December 2024.
+He is the exhibition architect for the KORU8 – International Contemporary Jewellery Triennial, which was on display at the Finnish Forest Museum Lusto until 1 December 2024.
 From 25 January 2025, the exhibition can be visited at the Oulu Art Museum.
-In November, Gråhn will also be curating the FLASH4 – Uusi pimeä (“The New Dark”) light art biennale in Tampere.
+In November 2024, Gråhn also curated the FLASH4 – Uusi pimeä (“The New Dark”) light art biennale in Tampere.
 Preparations for exhibitions to be held in 2026 have already begun, and some plans have even been laid for 2027.